 Explore under the sure guidance of an expedition leader, an assistant expedition leader, eight veteran naturalists, a National Geographic photographer, plus a National Geographic certified photo instructor, an undersea specialist, a Global Perspectives guest speaker, a wellness specialist and a video chronicler.
 Their knowledge and passion for the fascinating Arctic region is the key to your extraordinary experience.

-Arrive in Keflavík and transfer to Reykjavík and take a guided overview of the old town, including Hallgrímskirkja Cathedral.
+Arrive in Reykjavík and take a guided overview of the old town, including Hallgrímskirkja Cathedral.
 Following lunch, check into the Grand Hotel.
 The next day, fly by chartered aircraft to Greenland.
 Embark National Geographic Explorer.
 (Day 1: L,D; Day 2:B,L,D)

-Disembark in Kangerlussuaq and take a charter flight to Reykjavík where we will stay overnight in the Grand Hotel.
+Disembark in Kangerlussuaq and take a charter flight to Reykjavik where we will stay two nights in the Grand Hotel.
 The next day features either a full day tour of the Golden Circle or choose a walking or city-by-bike tour of Reykjavik.
-On our final day in Reykjavík you have your choice of options: a soak in the Blue Lagoon; a tour of Reykjanes Peninsula; or a visit to a hot springs, geothermal power plant and horse farm.
+On our final day in Reykjavik you have your choice of options: a soak in the Blue Lagoon; a tour of Reykjanes Peninsula; or a visit to a hot springs, geothermal power plant and horse farm.
 After lunch, transfer to the airport in Keflavík for flights home.
 (Days 13 and 14: B,L,D, Day 15: B,L)

 Main Deck with one or two Portholes #301-308